 P5 sources you'll need to find the subdirectory which holds the file

 The Docker image exposes two ports, 8080 and 8081.
 If you're running OxGarage over plain old HTTP, use the 8080 connector.

 SSL terminating Load Balancer, please use the 8081 connector.

-- If you have a running Tomcat (or similar container), you can download two WAR files from the CI server and install them in the normal way. in this case, you will need to do some configuration manually
+If you have a running Tomcat (or similar container), you can install the WAR files (see above) in the normal way.
+In this case, you will need to do some configuration manually:

 - copy the file